LBHackney-IT/Data-Platform-Playbook/docs/playbook/ingesting-data/015-managing-datahub-metadata-via-config-files.md

 ---
-title: Ingesting Metadata to DataHub
+title: Managing DataHub Metadata via Config Files
 description: "How to manage and ingest metadata to DataHub using YAML configuration files"
 layout: playbook_js
 tags: [playbook]